The following is an excerpt from my master thesis on the psychological causes of the subprime mortgage crisis.

 - Sociology & psychology of financial crisis: Summary

-Hyperbolic discounting is a tendency where, having two similar rewards, humans show a preference for the nearest reward by a factor that increases with the increase of the delay.
+Such as, humans show a preference for the temporally nearest reward by a factor that increases with the increase of the delay.

 The hyperbolic discounting is magnified by the fact that the “costs” are often not borne by the individual.
 Or at least, there’s a tendency to believe they are.